pavel-grigorev/spring-resource-reader/README.md

 }
 ```

-To configure the Gson parser, implement `Configurator<GsonBuilder>` and add the following declaration:
+To configure the Gson parser, build a bean implementing `Configurator<GsonBuilder>` and add the `@GsonBuilderConfigurator` declaration:

 ```java
 @ResourceReader